Joltanq/civ-ipriot-smiley/knowledge_and_evidence.md

 ### Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   > Your answer here
+   > The Smiley,Happy and Sad classes uses the functionality of the SenseHat.
    >
 2. Which of these classes directly interact with the SenseHat functionalities?
-Which of the senseHat's functionality does it/ they  utilise, smiley is
+Which of the senseHat's functionality does it/ they  utilise
-   > Your answer here
-   > smiley is a sensehat instance
-   >
+   > The Smiley class directly interacts with the SenseHat functionality in order to instantiate a SenseHat object

 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > Your answer here
-   >
+   > The hiding of SenseHAT is to enforce boundaries, allowing us to only interact with the object via an interface instead.
+   > This allows us to hide the complexity that comes with the SenseHAt object, and most of the complexity that comes with it

 ### Sad Smileys Can’t Blink (Or Can They?)